Skip to main contentAgent Configurator

 Adding actions

 After adding the action, you can select whether its execution requires your confirmation or can be triggered automatically.
-With confirmation enabled, the assistant will always show you the action and its input parameters before execution.
+With confirmation enabled, the agent will always show you the action and its input parameters before execution.

 Using actions